EnriqueZav96/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 In Odoo, product packagings are used on sales/purchase orders and inventory transfers.

-Next, to create packagings, navigate to the desired product page (:menuselection:`Inventory app --> Products --> Products --> Click on desired product`), and click :guilabel:`Edit` on the product page.
+Next, to create packagings, navigate to :menuselection:`Inventory app --> Products --> Products` and click on the :menuselection:`desired product`, then click :guilabel:`Edit` on the product page.

 Under the :guilabel:`Inventory` tab, scroll down to the :guilabel:`Packaging` section, and click :guilabel:`Add a line`.
 Then, a pop-up window appears, in which the following information for each